taratimmerman/web-sprint-challenge-applied-javascript/README.md

 Be prepared to demonstrate your understanding of this week's concepts by answering questions on the following topics.
 You might prepare by writing down your own answers before hand.

 1. What is the DOM?
+    The DOM is a representation of the element tree within your project document
 2. What is an event?
+    An event is a change that the user makes on your document.
+Can be mouse clicks, page loading, etc.
 3. What is an event listener?
+    An event listener is a JavaScript method that triggers when the specified event happens on the document.
 4. Why would we convert a NodeList into an Array?
+    Because even though the NodeList looks like an Array, it isn't.
+We need an Array to interact with the data.
 5. What is a component?
+    A component is a chunk of data that can be reused to keep your code dry.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions